gideonaryeetey/daycare/README.md

 # daycare
-Day care management system app for preschool
+Day care management system app for preschool and more